Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/index.rst

 The DRP was developed in collaboration between:

-* Don Neill, Matt Matuszewki, Chris Martin and the KCWI Team at Caltech
+* Don Neill, Matt Matuszewki, Nik Prusinski, Chris Martin and the KCWI Team at Caltech
-* Max Brodheim and Luca Rizzi at W. M. Keck Observatory
+* Max Brodheim, Luca Rizzi, and Rosalie McGurk at W. M. Keck Observatory

+Vacuum-to-air and helio/barycentric correction algorithms provided by Yuguang Chen at Caltech.

 Maintenance and support of the DRP are provided as part of the Data Services Initiative (PI: John O'Meara), in collaboration with the National Aeronautics and Space Administration.